 Source: CRS adapted from U.S. National Intelligence Council (NIC), Global Trends 2040, March 2021.

-The projections used the Representative Concentration Pathway 4.5.
-NIC identified the data source as Schwingshackl, Sillman, and the Centre for International Climate and Environmental Research and the graphic source as Pardee Center University of Denver.
+Notes: The projections used the Representative Concentration Pathway 4.5.
+NIC's data source was Schwingshackl, Sillman, and the Centre for International Climate and Environmental Research.
+NIC's graphic source was Pardee Center, University of Denver.

 Water.
 Both droughts and floods occur in MENA, with variability over time and place.
 Several studies project increasingly lengthy droughts in some parts of MENA.
 These include annual dry spells projected to last longer by 2040 (Figure 1).
-Many (but not all) studies project less precipitation along MENA's Mediterranean coast through this century; less agreement exists over whether
+Many (but not all) studies project less precipitation along MENA's Mediterranean coast through this century; less agreement exists over whether precipitation may increase or decrease in other parts of the MENA region (e.g., Arabian Peninsula, Sahara portion of various North Africa countries).
+Regarding precipitation extremes, some studies (e.g., Ozturk et al. in Atmosphere, 2021) project an increase in precipitation amounts on very wet days for the end of this century for much of the region, which may contribute to flooding.

-Rising sea levels are encroaching on coastal ecosystems and communities, thereby contributing to more frequent flooding and more extensive coastal storm flooding.
+Rising sea levels are encroaching on MENA coastlines and communities, thereby contributing to more frequent flooding and more extensive coastal storm flooding.

 According to some researchers, by 2050, portions of Iraq's second-largest city of Basra and other southern Iraqi areas could experience chronic coastal flooding.
 Alexandria, Egypt, one of the most populous coastal cities in the Middle East, also could be regularly flooded by rising sea levels.